Cruise Control: Dynamic Model Selection for ML-Based Network Traffic Analysis: Background and Motivation

-Figure~\ref{fig:different_time} shows the throughput for the three periods of the day.
-Each point represents the amount of packets processed per second by the system.
-The achieved throughputs when extracting the feature sets are represented by blue circles, orange squares, and green triangles respectively, while the black line represents the load.
-The number of dropped packets is inferred from the difference between the input traffic and throughput.
-The accuracy of each model is indicated in the legend.
-Figure~\ref{fig:night} shows that the throughputs align with the input traffic load, indicating successful processing without packet loss for all feature sets.
-Figure~\ref{fig:noon} shows that the the \textit{All} feature set results in loss, while the other two are able to process traffic without loss.
-Figure~\ref{fig:evening} shows that the system can process traffic without loss only for the \textit{Network} feature set, the set that is least computationally expensive (and least accurate).
+Figure~\ref{fig:different_time_combined} shows the throughput for three periods of the day in packets processed per second by the system.
+Throughputs for the feature sets are represented by blue circles, orange squares, and green triangles respectively, while the black line represents the incoming load.
+Packet loss can inferred from the difference between the input traffic and throughput.
+We observe for the Night scenario, all throughputs align with the input traffic load, indicating successful processing without packet loss for all feature sets.
+Conversely, for Noon, we observe that the \textit{All} feature set results in loss, while the other two are able to process traffic without loss.
+Finally, the figure shows that in the evening the system can process traffic without loss only for the \textit{Network} feature set, the set that is least computationally expensive (and least accurate).